Edwards-R/redlist_docs/irecord_data_analysis/import_notes.md

 All data pre-processed and then processed.
 Took a few hours, so was left overnight.

 *Andrena fulva* was manually assigned as a known & automatable failure of the Checker (7,838 records).
+The failure is beacuse the Checker is performing substring matching on the input name, and *Andrena fulva* is a substring of *Andrena fulvago*.

 |Result||
 |---|---|